sigmie/sigmie.com/docs/v0/mappings.md

            ->indexPrefixes(); // [tl! add]
 ```

-This is a good idea if you plan to use thr `Prefix` query on this attribute.

 #### Keyword

 If you need to use **filter** or **sort** on your `text` field, you need to chain the `keyword` method.
+This will store the field one more time with the `.keyword` suffix.

+For example, we have the `description` field that is analyzed and can be used for querying, and we also have the `description.keyword` field that’s stored as it is, allowing us to use it for aggregations, sorting, and filtering.

 ```php
 $properties->text('description')->keyword();
 ```

-This will save you the field one more time with the `.keyword` suffix.
-In the above example, we have the `description` field that is analyzed and we can use it for querying, and we also have the `description.keyword` field that’s stored as it is allowing us to use it for aggregations, sorting, and filtering.

 ### Keyword

-There is the `keyword` field type that stores your field **as-it-is** without analyzing it at all.
+The `keyword` field type stores your field **as-it-is** without any analysis.

 ```php
 $properties->keyword('ISBN');